vero-code/venture-assist-ai/README.md

 6️⃣ **MeetMakerAgent** -> `get_meeting`
    - **Capabilities:** Organizes a meeting with a specified participant.
-   - **User Benefit:** Confirms meeting details and suggests next steps for scheduling.
+   - **User Benefit:** Extracts a date from the user input and writes the meeting to the calendar.

 ### 💾 Agent Memory